 - To respect the people who manufacture and wear them, NOAH shoes are non-toxic and hypoallergenic.

 - To respect the life of animals, no leather or other animal products are used.

 Like Wills, our personal experience with NOAH shoes is that they’re super comfy – supple, breathable and just good to wear.

 RAFA is a women’s luxury footwear collection designed and hand-crafted by a small group of artisans in Los Angeles, California.
 The label is committed to the use of local craftsmanship and top quality materials.

 While they look and feel like the highest-quality suede, all RAFA shoes and boots are 100% vegan, made using ecologically friendly materials and sustainable processes.
 Double-lined orthopaedic foam insoles ensure RAFA shoes and boots are comfortable enough to wear all day (or night).

 On the left: Gianvito Rossi suede ankle boots ($1,225 from Net-a-Porter).
-On the right: RAFA convertible midi boot ($595 from ecoture australia).
+On the right: RAFA convertible midi boot in Cini ($699 from Ecoture).

 Perhaps the biggest issue you’ll face wearing a pair of RAFAs is people not believing they’re vegan, so ‘real’ is the finish.